didierganthier/AnimatedProgressBar/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of how this app works:

 <img src='ApbAndroid.gif' title='Video Walkthrough' width='300' />